Privata-ai/openmrs-module-blockbird/README.md

 into the ~/.OpenMRS/modules folder.
 (Where ~/.OpenMRS is assumed to be the Application Data Directory that the running openmrs is currently using.)
 After putting the file in there simply restart OpenMRS/tomcat and the module will be loaded and started.

+In your `openmrs-runtime.properties` file, you must create the following variables:
+* `blockbird.url`
+* `blockbird.dbKey`
+* `blockbird.dbSecret`

+The details of how to get these variables are available on the [Blockbird Data Documentation](https://documentation.blockbird.ventures/getting-started/adding-a-database) pages.